railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

 The master production plan, sometimes called the MPS (Master Production Schedule), enables you to generate forecasts for incoming and outgoing material.
 It's based on forecasts of inputs and outputs by the logistics manager.

+.. note:: MPS, Procurement and Production

+   Open ERP distinguishes between Production, Purchase and Production.

+   Production is manufacture, Purchase is the acquisition of goods from another party, and Procurement is either or both of those.
+So it would be better to call the MPS the Master Procurement Schedule.
+Which Open ERP does!

 .. tip:: Product trading